codeanddonuts/torus/README.md

 **Torus**

-A simple functional programming support for Java language.
+A simple additional functional programming support for Java 8+.

 ----